Olney's lesions: Development in rats

 Researcher Roland N. Auer conducted similar studies to look at the correlation between age and sex and the development of NMDA receptor antagonist neurotoxicity in test rats.
-Older rats experienced a much higher mortality rate after the development of NAN.
-Female rats were found, at all ages, to have a higher incidence of necrotic (dead) neurons as a result of NAN.
+Older rats experienced a much higher mortality rate after the development of NAT, and female rats were found, at all ages, to have a higher incidence of necrotic (dead) neurons as a result of NAT.